Kellyanne Conway sidelined from TV after Flynn debacle

 “Clearly they’re having much more of a drama-free week,” a source close to the White House said.
 “Having Kellyanne off television is helping them.”

 Conway’s absence is also seen as a victory for White House press secretary Sean Spicer.
-As CNN reported last week, several sources in and outside the White House believe Conway was responsible for leaking negative stories about Spicer to the press, and making his job harder by contradicting him in interviews.
+As reported last week, several sources in and outside the White House believe Conway was responsible for leaking negative stories about Spicer to the press, and making his job harder by contradicting him in interviews.

-Conway did not respond to a request for comment, but White House spokesperson Sarah Sanders dismissed the suggestion that Conway had been sidelined.

-Days before the Flynn debacle, Conway told CNN that she was planning to scale back her television appearances.
-“I’m trying to reduce my television exposure,” she said.

 In the wake of Conway’s Flynn remarks, MSNBC’s “Morning Joe” announced it would no longer interview Conway because she lacked credibility.

 “She goes out and lies, and you find out about those lies a couple hours later,” co-host Joe Scarborough said.
 “It’s giving people dishonesty, it’s not worth the interview,” said co-host Mika Brzezinski.

-Sources believe Conway will return to television, but that the administration is enjoying a reprieve from the controversy created by her appearances.
+Sources said the administration is enjoying a reprieve from the controversy created by her appearances.